-- 1) The assumed tenure is Absolute Ownership. - 2) Full details should be confirmed in relation to the site boundaries with reference to the title deeds. - 3) Confirm the arrangement with the unmade access road which is shared with multiple users. - 4) There are understood to be private drainage arrangements in the form of a septic tank.
-The maintenance liability, rights of access and SEPA consents should be confirmed.
+- 1) The assumed tenure is Absolute Ownership. - 2) Full details should be confirmed in relation to access to the subjects over unmade roads and the extent of the site with reference to the title deeds. - 3) The property has been altered and extended and we assume all necessary consents are in order as appropriate. - 4) There are understood to be private drainage arrangements to septic tank.
+The maintenance liability, rights of access for maintenance purposes and availability of SEPA consents should be confirmed.